 If you are in or around London, you’re welcome to book an appointment at our Hatton Garden atelier to discuss the details of your order.
-Appointments are available on Thursdays and Fridays between 9am and 5pm only.
+Appointments are available on Fridays between 9am and 5pm.

 We will quote you accordingly for the changes requested, including an additional £50 flat fee incurred on customisations to our standard designs.
 Please note that customised items tend to take 4-6 weeks to produce, depending on the complexity of the personalisation.

 If you’re looking for something completely unique, tailored to you and your individual story, we offer a private consultation with Ruth either in our London atelier, via video chat, or over the phone.
 This is an exclusive opportunity to learn about our creative process and bring to life an inspired, original design.
 Please call 0207 831 3033 or email email@example.com to make your appointment.

 Bespoke commissions take in the region of 10-12 weeks from start to finish, though we do endeavour to finish the projects as quickly as we can as we know our customers are excited to receive their finished jewels.

 We love working with heirloom stones that carry a special story and sentimental value, re-working them into a new and meaningful piece of jewellery that can be enjoyed and worn once again.
 Please note that we will only work with your heirloom stones, and not with new stones that you have sourced.